 - PIE serves parents and caregivers by connecting them with outstanding adult learning opportunities and resources.

-- PIE serves nonprofit organizations with technical assistance, professional development and networking opportunities to ensure Northwest Ohio children have the best in-school enrichment and out-of-school time opportunities.
+- PIE serves nonprofit organizations with consulting, professional development and networking opportunities to ensure Northwest Ohio children have the best in-school enrichment and out-of-school time opportunities.

 - PIE encourages volunteerism in K-12 schools by providing background checks, volunteer training and other resources.

-We currently facilitate a number of programs and initiatives including Mentors In Toledo Schools, College & Career Coach, Success Mentors and The Afterschool Alliance and Parent University.
-All of our partnership activities are focused programming that makes a measurable impact on students long-term success.
+We currently facilitate a number of programs and initiatives including TOPSS (Toledo Partners for Student Success, an AmeriCorps Project), Mentors in Toledo Schools (early literacy mentoring tutoring), College & Career Ready, Set, Go! (career readiness and career mentoring for youth), the Afterschool Alliance (nonprofit capacity building) and we collaborate on Summer Meal Partners, and TutorSmart (after school literacy and math tutoring).
+All of our partnership activities are focused on programming that makes a measurable impact on students’ long-term success.

 Partners in Education is always seeking ways to help area schools.
-Please contact us if you would like to bring one of our programs to your school or let us know if we could develop and incubate a model program for you.
+Please contact us if you would like to bring one of our programs to your school, community center or agency.
+And let us know if we could develop and incubate a model program for you.
 If you are a business wanting to bring a program into schools, please contact us as well.
+We would love to work with businesses and other nonprofit organizations on partnership grant opportunities.
+After all, Partners is our first name.
+Just give us a call at 419-242-2122.